On this page

 The eyes are most sensitive to UV radiation from 210 nm to 320 nm (UV-C and UV-B).
 Maximum absorption by the cornea occurs around 280 nm.
 Absorption of UV-A in the lens may be a factor in producing cataract (a clouding of the lens in the eye).

-The intensity of UV radiation is measured in the units of milliwatts per square centimeter (mW/cm2) which is energy per square centimeter received per second.
-Also, it is measured in the units of millijoules per square centimeter (mJ/cm2), which is energy received per unit area in a given time.
+The intensity of UV radiation is measured in the units of milliwatts per square centimetre (mW/cm2) which is energy per square centimetre received per second.
+Also, it is measured in the units of millijoules per square centimetre (mJ/cm2), which is energy received per unit area in a given time.

 A variety of instruments are commercially available for measuring UV radiation in the laboratory and in the workplace.
 Specifications and purchasing information can be obtained from suppliers of workplace monitoring equipment.

-There are no Canadian regulatory occupational exposure limits for UV radiation.
-Many jurisdictions follow the limits recommended by the American Conference of Governmental Industrial Hygienists (ACGIH).
-These limits are given below:
+Many jurisdictions follow the limits recommended by the American Conference of Governmental Industrial Hygienists (ACGIH, 2022).

-1. For the UV-A or near ultraviolet spectral region (315 to 400 nm), exposure to the eye should not exceed 1 milliwatt per square centimeter (1.0 mW/cm2) for periods greater than 1000 seconds (approximately 16 minutes).
-For exposure times less than 1000 seconds, the dose (total energy) should not exceed 1.0 J/cm2.
+For the UV-A (315 to 400 nm), exposure to the eye should not exceed 1 milliwatt per square centimetre (1.0 mW/cm2) for periods greater than 1000 seconds (approximately 17 minutes).
 Additional exposure limits apply to the amount of UV light exposure to the skin and the eyes.
 The amount of UV exposure a person can receive on their skin or eyes during an 8-hour period varies with the wavelength of the UV radiation.
-For specifics, you can consult the Ultraviolet Radiation section of the current edition of the ACGIH publication Threshold Limit Values for Chemical Substances and Physical Agents and Biological Exposure Indices®.
+For specifics or other limits, please consult the Ultraviolet Radiation section of the current edition of the ACGIH publication Threshold Limit Values for Chemical Substances and Physical Agents and Biological Exposure Indices®.